 Most jaws drop at the sight of Tanah Lot Temple.
-This stunning religious complex sits on a gigantic jagged rock that rises out of the ocean.
-From Bali's southern coast, you can marvel at this architectural feat, and you'll have to wait for low tide to reach the temple.
-But, it might not be worth the wait: Non-Balinese are not permitted to enter the temple.
-Still, snapping a photo of Tanah Lot Temple at sunset is a must.
-One TripAdvisor user says, "Even though you can walk up to it and be blessed by the monks in low tide, it looks far more spectacular on high tide."
+This stunning religious complex (and impressive architectural feat) sits on a gigantic jagged rock that rises out of the ocean on Bali's southern coast.
+And while you'll have to wait for low tide to reach the temple, many say it's worth it, adding that snapping a photo of Tanah Lot Temple at sunset is a must.
+There are also many stalls with vendors nearby selling everything from food and drinks to souvenirs.

 Recent travelers warned that while the view is nice and makes for a great photo op, the area does get very crowded with tourists.

 Tanah Lot Temple is northwest of Kuta.
 You can visit the temple from 7 a.m. to 7 p.m. each day.
 Admission to the temple's rocky perch costs 60,000 rupiahs (about $4.30) for adults and 30,000 rupiahs (about $2.15) for children.
 If you’re parking a car, there's an additional cost of 5,000 (about $0.35).